Emily Champoux MPH, RD

 Emily is particularly passionate about the intersectionality of disordered eating with neurodivergence, trauma, experiences of weight stigma/bias and individuals pre/post bariatric surgery.
 These groups are historically "missed" in our current treatment model and/or cycle in and out of treatment settings struggling to get better or receive the care they truly need and deserve

 • Emily is a midwesterner at heart — she grew up in Minnesota and since graduate school has lived in Michigan, California and now calls Brooklyn, NY home.
+In her free time she spends time with her partner, friends and two dogs - Murphy & Alfie (who make regular appearances in sessions)

 She is a Pisces and embraces all that comes along with her sign including a brain that loves to day dream and wander as well as a strong sense of attunement.